Kushal Punjabi Commits Suicide; This Was His Last Post On Instagram

 "The actor was alone at home and that's why they had to break open the door.
 His body was found hanging from the ceiling.
 The body has been sent for postmortem and we have filed the case."

 The police have found a suicide note.
-Apparently, News18 report revealed that in the suicide note the actor has mentioned that no one is responsible for his death.
-He has also said about the distribution his property among his family in it.
+Apparently, in one-and-half page suicide note written in English, the actor has mentioned that 50 percent of his property/assets should be equally distributed among his parents and sister, and remaining 50 percent should be given to his three-year-old son.

 A source told IWMBuzz that the actor was on antidepressants too.